eaedk/gradio-iris-app-for-dataframe-prediction/readme.md

 ### Setup

 You need [`Python3`](https://www.python.org/) on your system to setup this app.
-Then you can clone this repo and being at the repo's `root :: streamlit-iris-app> ...`  follow the steps below:
+Then you can clone this repo and being at the repo's `root :: gradio-iris-app> ...`  follow the steps below:

 - Windows: